SofiDevO/sofidev-portfolio-astro/README.md

 # My First Portfolio - Created with HTML, CSS, and Javascript

-This is my first portfolio, built using HTML, CSS, and Javascript.
-I've used Javascript DOM to generate cards and elements that can be dynamically reused.
+This is my first portfolio, built using Astro framework and some components from react.

 Feel free to clone this repository and customize it to your liking.